escobot/escobot/README.md

 ![imageedit_2_4194033671](https://user-images.githubusercontent.com/20388583/27765660-d8410f0a-5e85-11e7-9bbf-6efb139ba055.png)

-##### Why use Node.js ?
-Node is the ideal platform to provide services of all kinds.
-Why is that?
-Well, Node.js is event-based.
-It uses an event loop that allows applications to load off asynchronous tasks to.
-The event loop takes care of completing the given tasks while the application can continue processing requests.
-When a task is complete, the event loop pings back the application, then executes a callback function to proceed with the result.

 ##### Architecture
-TellMe uses the API of Slack to get notified when a new message arrives, uses a natural language processor, Wit, to try to understand the meaning of a message, uses self-built applications called microservices to find out what to reply, and send the reply back to Slack.
+TellMe uses Slack's API to get notified when a new message arrives, uses a natural language processor, Wit, to try to understand the meaning of a message, uses self-built applications called microservices to find out what to reply, and send the reply back to Slack.

 <p align="center">
  <img src="https://user-images.githubusercontent.com/20388583/27765953-5d3d1cf0-5e8e-11e7-9cc7-a3fa719689a2.png">